systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 -   Click **label 2** button to to run the contribution schedule.

-Clicking the **Lookup Employer** button will help you to fetch the employer by filtering through the records as shown below:
+Clicking the **'Lookup Employer'** button will help you to fetch the employer by filtering through the records as shown below:

 <img  alt="Generating a Bill" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image41a.jpg">

-**Action**
+**Actions**

 -   Click **label 1** text field and type the name of the employer you are generating the schedule for.